chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2020-09-12-Build-and-Manage-APIs-with-Apigee-Challenge-Lab.md

    The settings should look as follows:

-   {% include picture.html img="qwiklabs/qwiklab-gsp336-task3-create-apigee-api-product" ext="png" width="1152" height="899" class="ml-li" %}
+   {% include picture.html img="qwiklabs/qwiklab-gsp336-task3-create-apigee-api-product.png" width="1152" height="899" class="ml-li" %}

 {:start="3"}
 3. Click **Save** to create the new API product.